Experimental Design for Product Reformulation, Optimisation and Preference Modelling

 - Contexts for use, product data, sensory data, consumer responses.

-- Factorial designs and Analysis, statistical assessment of effects, interpretation of interactions
+- Factorial designs and analysis, statistical and graphical assessment of effects, interpretation of interactions

 - Model selection techniques